diimallya/sandbox-iam-catalogs/terraform/03-invite-users/readme.md

-# Assign users to Access Groups
+# Invite users to IBM Cloud Account

 The objective of the tile is to add users (email-ids) to the IBM Cloud account using terraform scripts.